Search:

 Overall this is a brilliant book, if you are looking for a Star Atlas or if you are bored of looking at a planetarium program on a computer screen to find your way around the night sky then buy this book, you won’t regret it.

-Cambridge Star Atlas is available to buy now from Amazon.
+The Cambridge Star Atlas is available at Waterstones

 Observing The Moon BookObserving the Moon is a hardback book from Cambridge University Press by Gerald North.
 This is the second edition of the book.
 When I started reading the book I was thinking that it was going to be a boring book just about the moon, but how wrong I actually was.
 It does contain a lot more information, including information on how to image the moon, via a webcam and video camera.